vippsas/vipps-login-api/api-guide/flows/phone-number-ciba-flows.md

 * `429` status responses: Too many login requests started towards the same user at the same time.
 Please respect the `Retry-After` header returned.
 * `error_code=old_app`: The user's Vipps app is outdated and does not support this login flow.
-* `error_code=invalid_user`: No account exists, the user's account is not active or the user is in some way not eligible to use this login flow currently e.g. U15 users.
+* `error_code=invalid_user`: No account exists, the user's account is not active, or the user is in some way not eligible to use this login flow currently e.g. U15 users.

 ## Redirect to browser